CHAPTER Eng

 New. #13859, eff 3-26-24

-Courses or programs awarded one college semester hour of credit shall equal
+programs awarded one college semester hour of credit

-45 professional development hours based on course credit established by the
+shall equal 45 professional development hours based on course credit

-Courses or programs awarded one college quarter hour shall equal 30
+programs awarded one college quarter hour shall equal 30 professional

-Courses or programs awarded one continuing education unit shall equal 10
+programs awarded one continuing education unit shall equal 10 professional

-Credit shall be awarded for one hour of professional development in
+(e) Credit shall be awarded for one hour of professional development in course

-course work, seminars, or professional technical presentations made at
+work, seminars, or professional technical presentations made at meetings,

 at professional or technical society meetings shall earn professional